logo

 • Genes: Depression is more common in people whose family members have depression.
 This is called a family history of depression.

-• Changing hormone levels after pregnancy: During pregnancy, your body has higher levels of estrogen and progesterone.
-But in the first 24 hours after giving birth, these hormones quickly go back to their normal levels.
+• Changing hormone levels after pregnancy: Your body has higher levels of estrogen and progesterone during pregnancy.
+But after giving birth, these hormones quickly return to normal levels.
 This rapid drop in hormone levels may lead to PPD.

 Screening and Diagnosis of Postpartum Depression